atrn/ici/README.md

 The majority of the documentation under `doc` directory is for older versions of ICI.
 While the fundamentals of the language have not changed some details have (e.g. `struct` is now called `map`) and new functions and types are not documented.
+Careful reading of the [CHANGES](CHANGES) file is the suggested work-around.

 The fundamental issue is extracting the documentation from the FrameMaker `.fm` files and turning it into something that can be